Pat Cummings: New York Knicks

 Cummings signed with New York as a free agent.
 In 1984–85 with the Knicks, Cummings notched the best scoring average of his career, 15.8 points per game.
-He not only had 23 games of 20+ points, he scored a career-high 32 points on January 28, 1985, against the Clippers, followed two nights later by another career-high of 34 against the Phoenix Suns.
+He not only had 23 games of 20+ points, he scored a career-high 32 points on January 28, 1985, against the Clippers, followed two nights later by a new career-high of 34 against the Phoenix Suns.

 In 1985–86, he finally succumbed to the foot problems that had been nagging him for years.
-After averaging 15.7 points and 9.0 rebounds in 31 games, including tying his career-high 34 points on November 22, 1985 against the Washington Bullets, Cummings bowed out for the season and had surgery to remove bone spurs from his right ankle.
+After averaging 15.7 points and 9.0 rebounds in 31 games, including tying his career-high 34 points on November 22, 1985, against the Washington Bullets, Cummings bowed out for the season and had surgery to remove bone spurs from his right ankle.
 Cummings never quite returned to form.
 He spent two more seasons with the Knicks, sharing time in the front court with Bill Cartwright and Patrick Ewing.